aterentic/memoro/doc/resources.md

 ##Notes

 Note is group of note items.
-Item is note entry (e.g. list item or sentence.